 You can also register your own personal hardware token (if compatible; refer below for instructions).

 Do I have to use hardware token?

 No. You can choose to use other devices for 2FA.
-Other device types and sign-in options are described on the 2FA home page.
+In fact, other device types are recommended, as described on the 2FA home page.

 Can I request a hardware token from UW-IT?

 Yes.
-UW-IT will provide a hardware token if you need one.
+UW-IT will provide a hardware token if you need one (e.g. if other device types create an undue personal or financial hardship).
 Please submit a Hardware Token Request.

 How much do hardware tokens cost?